Visual Landscape Inventory

-Contact the visual resource program (Ministry of Forests, Lands and Natural Resource Operations Resource Practices Branch) for permission to download a tile for editing.
-Then, visit the following website and click "Extract Recreation Data".
+Contact the visual resource management program for permission to download a tile for editing.
+Then visit the following website and click "Extract Recreation Data".
 Choose the district tile desired and then the layer desired for edits (e.g., VLI layer, Viewpoints layer).
 Or, any layer can be downloaded for viewing (no permission required – click "Download Recreation Data").

 Once edits are done, resubmit the tile for review (to the district VLI specialist) and for approval (to the regional visual resource management specialist).